-- 1. Be prepared for aftershocks.
+1. Be prepared for aftershocks.

 - 2. Check for injuries.
 Do not move the seriously injured.

 - 3. Administer first aid.

-- 4. Check for damage in your designated area and report to the Command Center located in the District Office.
+- 4. Check for damage in your designated area and report to the Incident Command Center.

 - 5. Extinguish any small fires.

 - 6. Check for gas.
 If gas is smelled, do not turn lights on or off and do not light any matches.

 - SHUT OFF VALVE

 - Contact gas company

-Evacuation Procedure:
+Evacuation Procedures: